MigrationBuyer evaluation

 Most procurement tools require an unreasonable amount of setup.
 Closed-loop systems are different — connect three things and you're operational:

 3. Accounting (QuickBooks Online or Xero).
-One click.
-Bills will push automatically once you're confident in the workflow.
+Bills can be staged or pushed after you are confident in the workflow.

 Step 3: Bring suppliers and items (30–60 minutes)